jeremysprofile/jeremysprofile.github.io/content/game.md

 Place an [overheat](#overheat) token on a hex.
 Move mechs to that hex.

-Can only move through friendly or empty territories, and still have to match colors.
+Can only move through [controlled](#glossary) or empty territories, and still have to match colors.

 * 0: as described.
 * 1: Move at speed 2.